haichunliu/EfficientNet-B0/README.md

 # EfficientNet-B0-with-bi-GRU-on-medical-image
 introduce a new scaling neural network model that carefully balancing network depth, width, and resolution can lead to better performance

+##How to run
+To run this program, simply type the following command:

+`python .py`

 ## Package dependency
 1. scikit-lean==0.21.2
 2. pytorch==1.0.1